-At the wedding in Cana, Jesus instructed the servants to go and fill six empty vessels with water, in obedience they went.
-On the way back the water changed to the fine wine, befitting for a king; (John 2:9-10).
+At the wedding in Cana, Jesus instructed the servants to go and fill six empty vessels with water; in obedience, they went.
+On the way back, the water changed to fine wine, befitting for a king; (John 2:9-10).

 On another occasion, a deaf and mute man received a double miracle because he believed.
-Jesus placed his fingers in his ears, and then spit and touched the man’s tongue; both ears were opened, and the man’s tongue was loosed; (Mark 7:33).
+First, Jesus placed his fingers in his ears and then spit and touched the man’s tongue; both ears were opened, and the man’s tongue was loosed; (Mark 7:33).

-Last but not least, in the parable of sowing and reaping, it’s possible to sow a seed and reap a harvest, some 30, 60, 100 times the size of the seed that was sown; (Matt.
-13:8).
+Jesus also taught the principles of sowing and reaping in Matthew 13:8.
+He said, it’s possible to sow a seed and reap a harvest, some 30, 60, or 100 times the size of the seed that was sown.
 The miracle happens when you believe that you can receive the blessings that God has in store for you.